axtk/axtk.github.io/routescape_typed_URL_parameters.md

 This example shows how Routescape's `useRouteState()` follows the familiar pattern of React's `useState()`: both return a tuple of `[state, setState]`, with `setState()` accepting either a fixed state value or an updater function.
 (Which also allows for quick migration from local state to URL state, if need be.)

 `useRouteState()` can be used with an untyped fixed `string` route, skipping the schema definition part and assuming general types of URL parameters.
-With a type-safe URL builder like the `url()` function in the example above, we're getting a more refined, typed URL state.
+With a type-safe URL builder like the `url()` function in the example above we're getting a more refined, typed URL state.